 The 2019 Sharing Blankets exhibition was a truly special experience for all who attended.
 The audience was deeply engaged as each artist shared the ideas behind their work and a rich discussion was shared about the blanket, family, loss, and birth.

 Exhibition Goals : The gathering aims to generate a discussion on the significance of the blanket as symbol in contemporary Northwest Native culture.
-Each artist will create a new piece of artwork for this gathering in May that is inspired by the concept of the blanket.
-This artwork will be displayed within the Longhouse around the wash which contains soil from various sacred sites in the Northwest.
+Each artist will created a new piece of artwork for this gathering that is inspired by the concept of the blanket.
+This artwork was displayed within the Longhouse around the wash which contains soil from various sacred sites in the Northwest.

 This is the first year for this Gathering and we hope to hold another in 2020

 Britt, Celeste, Paige, Roquin, and Joe's prints

 The Exhibition will take place in the Longhouse (completed in 2016).
 It is committed to the practice of traditions native to the people of the Columbia River Plateau.

 How has our shared understanding of the blanket as symbol changed through time?
 Below is an examination of this question as it applies to the Plateau tribes of the Pacific Northwest. ——————————————— This gathering features the blanket as an art object and shares the ideas of individual makers.
 Within this forum, we hope to build community and connection around a shared symbol.

 Before the influence of European culture, the tribes of this region valued an art object’s benefit to the group above the ideas of the maker - the reverse of what is described above. ——————————————— Questions that will continue to be explored: How does the significance of the blanket change as the blanket ages?
 If it begins as a gift representing a social bond and then becomes a saddle blanket, does it still carry the original meaning?